WildAid/wildaid.github.io/_posts/2020-06-09-Data-Import.md

    1. Go into the o-fish-realm directory, "o-fish-realm" if you did a git clone in the previous step, or "o-fish-realm-master" if you downloaded and extracted the code.
 The directory should have 4 items in it:<BR>
 `LICENSE README.md WildAidDemo dump`<BR>

-   1. Note the path to the directory CodeForGoodBackup.
+   1. Note the path to the directory WildAidSampleBackup.
 Put it in the "Path to sample data" section of the template. <BR>
-Example: `/Users/sheeri/o-fish-realm/CodeForGoodBackup`<BR><BR>
+Example: `/Users/sheeri/o-fish-realm/WildAidSampleBackup`<BR><BR>
    1. Note the path to the directory WildAidDemo, and put it in the "Path to Realm code" section of the template.<BR>
 Example: `/Users/sheeri/o-fish-realm/WildAidDemo`<BR><BR>